How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 Formal training matters too.
 Most practitioners study Reiki Levels I and II before seeing clients, and many go on to the Master level.
 Don’t be afraid to ask where they trained or how long they’ve been practising.
 Genuine healers are usually happy to share.

-Feel the Space
+Do: Feel the Space

 You can tell a lot about a session from the space it’s held in.
 It doesn’t have to be fancy.
 What matters is that it feels peaceful.
 The air should feel easy to breathe, the lighting soft, the sounds gentle.
 You’ll know when a place has good energy — your shoulders drop without you even realising it.

-Notice How They Show Up
+Do: Notice How They Show Up

 The right practitioner won’t rush or over-explain.
 They’ll listen first.
 Sometimes it’s just a short chat before you lie down, but that small conversation sets the tone.